An Introductory Herbalist Course for Aspiring Family Herbalists

 About The Certificate of Completion

-The course comes with tutor support and, if you meet the requirements, a *Certificate of Completion is awarded.
+The paid course option comes with tutor support, lifetime access, and if you meet the requirements, a *Certificate of Completion is awarded.

 * The point of all Herb Academy learning programs is to learn a craft.
 There are no legislative boards, no licenses… just practical information for actual use to enrich your life and the lives of those you chose to serve.